-Max Kade Distinguished Visiting Professors
+Max Kade Distinguished Visiting Professors, Writers-in-Residence

 In 2014, the Max Kade Distinguished Visiting Professorship was established at the University of Georgia.
 Supported by a grant from the Max Kade Foundation, with additional funding from the Franklin College of Arts & Sciences, it allows the Department of Germanic & Slavic Studies to bring an outstanding German studies scholar to campus each year to teach, lecture, and foster scholarly exchange between German and American academic communities.

 Spring 2022: İlker Çatak, award-winning German filmmaker and Max Kade Foundation Artist-in-Residence